Carnival Corporation & plc (CCL) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for CCL is $10.38, which is $2.09 above than the current price.
-The public float for CCL is 1.03B, and at present, short sellers hold a 12.11% of that float.
-The average trading volume of CCL on March 16, 2023 was 39.19M shares.
+The average price point forecasted by analysts for Carnival Corporation & plc (CCL) is $10.38, which is $2.26 above the current market price.
+The public float for CCL is 1.03B, and currently, short sellers hold a 12.11% ratio of that floaft.
+The average trading volume of CCL on March 20, 2023 was 39.32M shares.

 CCL’s Market Performance